Dear reader of ADxS.org, please excuse the disruption.

 3.5.
 SCT (sluggish cognitive tempo)

-In one study, atomoxetine significantly improved 7 out of 9 symptoms of the Kiddie-Sluggish Cognitive Tempo Interview (K-SCT) in SCT.
-The symptom improvement in SCT was completely independent of the ADHD symptoms.38
+In one study, atomoxetine significantly improved 7 of 9 symptoms of the Kiddie-Sluggish Cognitive Tempo Interview (K-SCT) in SCT.
+The symptom improvement in SCT was completely independent of ADHD symptoms.38

-SCT sufferers are also particularly frequent MPH non-responders.
+SCT people with ADHD are also particularly frequent MPH non-responders.
 In contrast, the ADHD-HI and ADHD-I subtypes do not differ in the MPH response rate.39

 3.6.
 Comorbid depression